tablexi/nucore-open/doc/HOWTO_reservations.md

 basically queries the DB to check if there's another record with those conditions.

-The `Reservation` model is inherited by `OfflineReservation` and `AdminReservation` and they follow a STI pattern.
+### Daily Booking priced Instruments

+For these Instruments, a reservation is valid if:

+1. The schedule rules allow *the start time of the time slot*
+2. There's no other reservation that overlaps that time slot for the instrument or the user making the reservation (for other instruments)

+The first condition is verified by checking if any schedule rule covers the time slot start time, see `ScheduleRule::cover_time?`.

+## OfflineReservation

-## OfflineReservation: a time slot representing the instrument being offline
+Represents a time slot for the instrument being offline.

 Offline Reservations are created by Admins by going to the "Reservations" admin tab for an instrument and clicking: Mark Instrument Offline and then Bring